How to Build Simple React App (Part 1)

 |-- reducers.js

 Comparing this to the previous structure you may notice that App component is extracted into a separate folder and renamed to Home, with subfolders for each unity.
 So the test is moved into tests, style into styles, new folders are created for actions and reducers (which will be empty for now), and new file constants.js (also empty).
 We will follow this kind of architecture through the whole example.
-Also, Home.js (App.js), renamed as Home.jsx, that is just convection we follow, you are not obligated to do that, but it is recommended, each JavaScript file which contains HTML like tags inside javascript code is marked as "[.jsx]"(https://facebook.github.io/react/docs/jsx-in-depth.html#why-jsx) instead of simple ".js".
-Also, two new components are created (separated in own directory) Root and NotFound.
+Also, Home.js (App.js), renamed as Home.jsx, that is just a convection we follow, you are not obligated to do that, but it is recommended, each JavaScript file which contains HTML like tags inside javascript code is marked as "[.jsx]"(https://facebook.github.io/react/docs/jsx-in-depth.html#why-jsx) instead of simple ".js".
+Also, two new components are created (separated in their own directory) Root and NotFound.

 index.js changes

 Let's start at index.js.
-We need to change import from App.js to Root.jsx.
+We need to change the import from App.js to Root.jsx.
 New import will be:

 // src/index.js